 Structural edit This editing stage occurs on a nearly complete or a completed manuscript, if a writer will not be working with a book coach to develop a book in steps.
 The structural or "developmental" editor focuses on general factors that influence how a work hangs together, such as the tone of the overall content and pacing, and how to move chunks of content to a different location in a manuscript to benefit the reader's experience.
 Perhaps how the main character approached play in childhood influenced their competitive nature as an adult, so that, despite the book focusing on their adult life, inserting flashbacks from childhood would help to show readers how this tendency developed.
 Or a memoir that has subthemes might benefit from having content related to a subtheme moved earlier or later, to better weave it in with the overall theme.
 Also known as a "substantive" edit (see the editing levels in this post).

-Style Many elements influence a writer's style.
-Included are the way content flows, such as variation in sentence lengths, and the formality of word choices; style also considers the use of unusual punctuation, and more.
+Style Many elements influence a writer's style, which is about language choices that go beyond conveying the basic meaning of content.
+Included are the way content flows, such as variation in sentence lengths, and the formality of word choices; style also involves choices about how to approach punctuation, and more.
 There is definite overlap between style and voice.
 In a line edit, style edits focus more on enhancing the flow of content and increasing the energy of text by reducing unnecessary repetition, extra wording, and such.
 When I have my copy editor's hat on, style checks are focused more on ensuring that the same element, such as an italicized term, is handled consistently throughout the text, and that rules about the best order of words ("syntax") are followed (to the extent deemed appropriate).

 Voice The personality and attitude the writer expresses on the page.
 For example, my take on the voice of Alexander Chee in his great essay collection, How to Write an Autobiographical Novel, is of someone who is smart, angst-ridden, and candid.
 Voice encompasses style matters, such as a preferred use of short sentences and word choices, and includes the writer's perspective, what aspects they focus on in a particular scene, such as sights and smells, and the writer's literary approach.
 Voice is distinct from "tone", which involves the mood and attitude you convey in an individual piece, such as swaggering or accepting, elegant or reasonable, related to the subject being covered.
 While it's important to pay close attention to the voice of authors you admire, and dislike, writing regularly is the best way to grow into your authorial voice, as covered more in-depth here.